Putnam County, New York: Putnam Valley

-Putnam Valley is a town located on the southern border of Putnam County with a population of 11,000.
+Putnam Valley is a town located on the southern border of Putnam County with a population of 11,762.
+It is the third largest town in the county.
 Putnam Valley contains the hamlets of Adams Corners, Christian Corners, Gilbert Corners, Lake Peekskill, Oscawana Corners, Putnam Valley, Tompkins Corners, Sunnybrook.

 Putnam Valley was created in 1835 as the Town Of Quincy, taking its current name the following year.
 The town was created by splitting off from Philipstown.
 Putnam Valley is home to the Clarence Fahnestock State Park, which covers much of Putnam County and some of Dutchess County.

 Southeast

-The Town of Southeast is located in the southeastern corner of Putnam County, with a population of 18,000.
+The Town of Southeast is located in the southeastern corner of Putnam County, with a population of 18,058.
 It was founded in 1788 as one of the three original towns in what would later become Putnam County.
 Its shape changed greatly in 1795, when it lost its northern half to Patterson and gained a great amount on its western side.

 It is the second-largest town in Putnam County, second only to Carmel.
 The crossroads of Interstate highways 684 and 84; State Routes 22 and 312; and US Highways 6 and 202 are located here.
 Metro-North Railroad's Harlem Line has two stops that service the area, at Brewster Village and Southeast Station (formerly Brewster North) off Route 312.
-Southeast contains the village of Brewster, and the hamlets of Brewster Hill, Brewster Heights, Deans Corners, Deforest Corners, Drewville Heights, Dykemans, Milltown, Peach Lake, Sears Corners, and Sodom.
+Southeast contains the village of Brewster, and the hamlets of Brewster Hill, Brewster Heights, Deans Corners, DeForest Corners, Drewville Heights, Dykemans, Milltown, Peach Lake, Sears Corners, and Sodom.